LucaNyckees/SCV_project1/README.md

 ## Description

-We are interested in studying meteorological data coming from Siwtzerland's *Genève Observatoire*.
+We are interested in studying meteorological data coming from Switzerland's *Genève Observatoire*.
 More precisely, we investigate the spatio-temporal evolution of a specific time of meteorological element : the mean temperature.
 In particular, we make use of various Python vizualisation tools to allow for an intuitive interactive setting.
+The dataset that we s

 <img width="450" alt="figure" src="https://github.com/LucaNyckees/SCV_project1/blob/main/figures/temperatures_image.png">